nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # <a id="exit"></a> &nbsp;&nbsp; Exit the program: `bye`

 > When you are done with using the app and wish to exit the app.
 Enter the command `bye` to
-> say goodbye with our app 👋
+> say goodbye to our app 👋

 Format: `bye`